View Details Explore Now →

 Sarah Jenkins

-Jenkins Verdict
+Expert Verdict

-Sarah Jenkins - Risk Analysis
+Sarah Jenkins - Strategic Insight

-Is long-term care insurance worth it?
+Is Long-Term Care Insurance worth it?

 It depends on your financial situation and risk tolerance.
 If you have significant assets to protect and want peace of mind, it's worth considering.
 However, it's crucial to compare costs and policy features carefully.

-What is the best age to buy long-term care insurance?
+What is the best age to buy Long-Term Care Insurance?

 Generally, your 50s or early 60s.
 Premiums are lower than if you wait until you're older, and you're less likely to be denied coverage due to pre-existing conditions.

-What are the alternatives to long-term care insurance?
+What are the alternatives to Long-Term Care Insurance?

 Alternatives include self-funding, relying on family members for care, and exploring government assistance programs like Medicaid.
 However, these options may have limitations and eligibility requirements.